Gurminder08/marvel-app/README.md

 # Marvel Characters Application

 A cross platform application that is capable of running on the web and mobile devices.
 It is built using the [ionic](https://ionicframework.com/) framework and supports compatibility with Android as well as iOS devices.
-It uses marvel api [https://developer.marvel.com/] to make http requests and render marvel superhero data on the screen.
+It uses marvel [api](https://developer.marvel.com/) to make http requests and render marvel superheroes data on the screen.

 The application consists of the following pages: